 How Does Loan Principal Payments Differ from Interest Payments?

-A loan principal is the sum of money borrowed from a lender.
+A loan principal is the sum of money borrowed from a financial institution.
 It is mainly the borrower who determines how much money to loan.
 The interest, on the other hand, is the cost of borrowing the money.
-While lenders can adjust the interest rate, they can only do so to a degree as market conditions primarily drive it.
+While financial institutions can adjust the interest rate, they can only do so to a degree as market conditions primarily drive it.

-Another factor affecting how much interest you pay is the credit score.
-Lenders offer lower interest rates to borrowers with excellent credit history.
+Another factor affecting how much interest you pay is the credit score. financial institutionoffer lower interest rates to borrowers with excellent credit history.
 Conversely, they charge borrowers with poor credit scores higher interest rates.

 How Do You Account for Loan Principal Balance?